High School Oratorical Program

 The purpose of The American Legion High School Oratorical Scholarship Program is to develop a deeper knowledge and appreciation of the Constitution of the United States among high school students.
 Other objectives of the contest include the development of leadership qualities, the ability to think and speak clearly and intelligently, and the preparation for acceptance of the duties and responsibilities, rights, and privileges of American citizenship.

-District Contests must be completed by January 15, 2023 (top 2 contestants may advance to area)
+District Contests must be completed by January 7, 2024 (top 2 contestants may advance to the area)

 PLEASE NOTE: These contests DO NOT have to take place on the completion dates (Sundays).